LD4P/arm/modeling_recommendations/Awards.md

 Many artists, artworks or art related publications represented in our library collections are recipients of awards.
-Being able to find all the resources connected to a specific award within one collection or across different collections has been identified as a critical use case by the ArtFrame group.
-An award could be given to a creator for a specific work (in which case the award would need to be associated with that work) or it could be a career achievement award that can only be associated with the agent, but not with a specific work.
+Being able to find all the resources connected to a specific award within one collection or across different collections has been identified as a critical use case ([*https://wiki.duraspace.org/display/LD4P/ArtFrame?preview=/79795202/83235173/PublicUseCases.pdf*](https://wiki.duraspace.org/display/LD4P/ArtFrame?preview=/79795202/83235173/PublicUseCases.pdf))by the ArtFrame group.
+An award could be given to a creator for a specific work
+(in which case the award would need to be associated with that work) or it could be a career achievement award that can only be associated with the agent, but not with a specific work.